N/A

 Industry Background

-Preparing for the HEC Paris Master in Management (MiM) requires a clear and realistic approach to the GMAT Focus.
+Preparing for the HEC Paris Master in Management (MiM) requires a clear and realistic approach to the GMAT.
 HEC Paris does not expect a perfect score, but it does look for strong academic readiness.
 Your preparation should focus on reaching a competitive score range while keeping enough time for the rest of your application.

 Practical Tips to Prepare Effectively